| HOME | QRS ROLLS | SUPPLIES | TECHNICAL | BUSINESS | RESEARCH | CONTACT US |

 Webster's as "a space from which most, or all, of the air has been

-There are many types of valves in every player piano.
-There are sliding valves, flap valves, pallet valves and poppet valves just to name a few, but it is the poppet valve and its associated parts that best demonstrate the principle and how it is used to make notes on the piano play.
+around the top There are many types of valves in every player piano.
+There are sliding valves, flap valves, pallet valves and poppet valves just to name a few, but it is the poppet valve and its associated parts that best demonstrates the above principle and how that principle is used to make notes play in a player piano.
+(1) An "air tight" chamber about the size of a book of matches

 (1.5 inches by 1.5 inches by 0.75 inches) is created.
 Then a hole about the size of a

-bottle and the balloon
+bottle and the balloon.

 properly called, is closed and a partial vacuum is applied to the